“Inspiration is wonderful when it happens, but the writer must develop an approach for the rest of the time… The wait is simply too long”.

 About this time I ran out of excuses for not writing a novel and the story for Dangerous Waters came unbidden after reading Joanne Harris’s Coastliners, set on a small French island.
 It reminded me of Guernsey and I was drawn to write a novel that was both about love and loss – central to everyone’s lives – and family secrets going back many years.
 My experience as a psychotherapist helped me enormously, having spent many years helping people to deal with serious issues like the loss of loved ones.
 I’ve also had my own life experiences to draw on…!
 But I must stress that the novel is not based on anyone’s real story, it is fiction!

 At the time I didn’t appreciate how much work it would take to bring it up to a publishable standard so it’s not been a quick journey.
 But very worthwhile ☺ If you’ve bought Dangerous Waters, or about to, I hope you enjoy reading it as much as I did writing it.
 I started to write Finding Mother not long after finishing my first novel but it was a few years before I had the time to finish it.
 By then I began to realise that I was writing a series of novels set in Guernsey, stand-alone stories but with links to each other.
-Since the publication of my third, Guernsey Retreat, I’ve called them The Guernsey Novels series and there is a fourth in gestation.
-I am planning to release The Family Divided in 2015.
+Since the publication of my third, Guernsey Retreat, I’ve called them The Guernsey Novels series.

 The fourth book, The Family Divided, was published in June 2015

 I’m now mapping out the fifth, Echoes of Time, due out in 2016 -watch this space!